• ABOUT

 Make Sure You’re Registered to Vote

-A citizen of the United States.
+To register to vote in Georgia you must be: A citizen of the United States.
 A legal resident of Georgia and of the county in which you wish to vote.
 At least 17 1/2 years of age to register and 18 to vote.
 You may NOT register to vote if you have a felony.
 Click the link

 Find My Precinct